Pennsylvania Fly Fishing 4 min read

 DIY Guide to Fly Fishing Youghiogheny River in Southwest Pennsylvania

-Youghiogheny River isn’t the easiest river to pronounce, nor is it the easiest fishery to tackle in Pennsylvania.
+Youghiogheny River isn’t the easiest river to pronounce nor the easiest fishery to tackle in Pennsylvania.
 But if you aren’t afraid of a challenge, you’ll want to check out the Yough for your next fishing adventure.

-Youghiogheny River had its problems in the past, but it is now a scenic stream that offers year-round fishing.
-You’ll need to use plenty of caution in these waters, as the river has several treacherous sections.
+The Youghiogheny River has had its problems in the past, but it is now a scenic stream that offers year-round fishing.
+However, the river has several treacherous sections, so you’ll need to use plenty of caution in these waters.

-Check out the rest of our guide so you can tackle this stream safely and successfully.
+Check out the rest of our guide to tackle this stream safely and successfully.

 Contents